readthedocs/readthedocs.org/docs/user/explanation/dedicated-platform.rst

 ===========================================

 This is an introduction to the most common benefits of choosing a dedicated platform for building and publishing documentation projects.
-In other words,
-we dive into some of the reasons behind Read the Docs' existence and vision.

 Let us start with a high-level overview: